 Use everything that looks like a review.
-For example, a few nice words you get in your Instagram Direct or a verbal “thank you” over the phone can become a review.
+For example, a few nice words you get in your Instagram Inbox or a verbal “thank you” over the phone can become a review.

 All you have to do is ask politely.
 Does the person mind if you publish their words on your website?

 How To Use Customer Reviews For Your Marketing Efforts

 According to experts from a digital agency Miromind, customer reviews can improve your marketing efforts trifold, from SEO to brand awareness.

 Here is how you should use them once they are available.

 1. Place Reviews On The Key Pages Of Your Websites